We’re constantly testing and reviewing different web hosts here at Tooltester, and we’ve deemed a couple of them good enough for us.

 You can also create your own backups manually, for instance before updating a plugin.
 You have 5 on your Kinsta account and download them as a ZIP file and save them on your computer too.
 It’s also possible to connect your backup feature with external services like Amazon AWS or Google Cloud Storage (at an extra cost).

-Like other top-tier hosting providers Kinsta has a CDN you can use included in every plan.
+Like other top-tier hosting providers, Kinsta WordPress web hosting has a CDN you can use included in every plan.

 Note that the amount of data going through the CDN is limited depending on your plan, but it’s still a very generous allowance.